Ising Models of Cooperativity in Muscle Contraction: Introduction

 Along the thin filament, \caIon binding to TnC allows the activation of regulatory units (RUs).
-For each strand of the double-stranded helix, a RU is composed of seven actin monomers, one Tn complex and one Tm.
-Activation can spread beyond a RU for the head-tail interactions between consecutive Tm's, suggesting a cooperative mechanism of thin filament activation.
-Experimental evidence shows that strong attachment of the myosin motor to actin is responsible for full actin sites availability~\cite{weber-1973,swartz-1992,vibert-1997,craig-2001}.
+For each strand of the double-stranded helix, an RU is composed of seven actin monomers, one Tn complex and one Tm.
+Activation can spread beyond an RU for the head-tail interactions between consecutive Tm's, suggesting a cooperative mechanism of thin filament activation.
+Experimental evidence shows that strong attachment of the myosin motor to actin is responsible for full actin site availability~\cite{weber-1973,swartz-1992,vibert-1997,craig-2001}.
 This supports a two-step steric-blocking model of thin filament activation~\cite{mckillop-1993}.
 During the first step, \caIon binding to TnC is responsible for partial displacement of Tm (blocked-to-closed transition) that, within one RU, allows myosin to establish weak interactions with the actin.
-The second step is triggered by the weak-to strong transition of myosin-actin interaction that further promotes Tm displacement (closed-to-open transition), which may provide the cooperative mechanism for spreading thin filament activation beyond the RU~\cite{desai-2015,longyear-2017,caremani-2022}.
+The second step is triggered by the weak-to-strong transition of myosin-actin interaction that further promotes Tm displacement (closed-to-open transition), which may provide the cooperative mechanism for spreading thin filament activation beyond the RU~\cite{desai-2015,longyear-2017,caremani-2022}.

 The modulation of the muscle contraction by calcium can be characterized by the relation between the \caIon concentration (\caConcentration) and the steady force \(\Tiso \) generated in isometric conditions by demembranated muscle fibers at a given sarcomere length~\cite{moisescu-1976}.
-This dependence of the force on the \caConcentration \ is represented by the so-called {\it force-pCa relation} where \(\pca = -\logTen(\caConcentration) \), see Fig.~\ref{fig-context}(c).
+This dependence of the force on the \caConcentration \ is represented by the so-called {\it force-pCa relation,} where \(\pca = -\logTen(\caConcentration) \), see Fig.~\ref{fig-context}(c).

-As in various biological regulatory processes, the relation between the activation input (pCa) and its output (\(\Tiso \)) is highly non-linear showing a sharp sigmoidal transition between all or none states.
-Denoting \(\TisoMax \) the isometric force measured at saturating \(\caConcentration \), the normalized force \(f = \Tiso/\TisoMax \) is often conventionally associated with the Hill function~\cite{hill-1910}, i.e.,
+As in various biological regulatory processes, the relation between the activation input (pCa) and its output (\(\Tiso \)) is highly non-linear, showing a sharp sigmoidal transition between all-or-none states.
+Denoting \(\TisoMax \), the isometric force measured at saturating \(\caConcentration \), the normalized force \(f = \Tiso/\TisoMax \) is often conventionally associated with the Hill function~\cite{hill-1910}, i.e.,